jjuncho/QuarantineCalories/README.md

 The setup for this part is simple.
 1. Install NodeJS, and Yarn on your computer
 2. Download the packages for the client by running `yarn install`.
-3. Comile and run the project using `yarn serve`
+3. Compile and run the project using `yarn serve`

 This will make sure that the client is installed and properly running on your computer.